Museum Wiesbaden: History

-The chronological sequence was abandoned in favour of spaces on the themes "religion", "portrait", "mythology", "still life" and "landscape".
+The chronological sequence was abandoned in favour of spaces on the themes of "religion", "portrait", "mythology", "still life", and "landscape".

 Art collection

 The museum's art collection dates back to the former collection of Johann Isaak von Gerning from Frankfurt.
-Through purchases, donations and loans, the art collection has become one of the most important in Germany, especially in the area of the 19th and 20th centuries.
-The Museum Wiesbaden endeavours to identify Nazi plunder in its own collection and, if necessary, to return it to the legitimate heirs.
+Through purchases, donations, and loans, the art collection has become one of the most important in Germany, especially in the area of the 19th and 20th centuries.
+The Museum Wiesbaden endeavours to identify Nazi plunder in its own collection, and if necessary, to return it to the legitimate heirs.
 In October 2014, the museum therefore launched a spectacular campaign entitled Wiesbaden schafft die Wende! ("Wiesbaden is making the turn!")
 The painting Die Labung by Hans von Marées, stolen by the Nazi regime in 1935, came into the possession of the museum in 1980.
 It was still shown in the context of this action, but only the reverse of the painting.
-It was not until the beginning of November, by which time donations had already raised enough money for the now legitimate purchase, that the painting could be turned back.
+In the beginning of November, when donations had already raised enough money for the now legitimate purchase, the painting was returned.

 Sculptures

 Sculptures do not play a significant role in the art collection of the Museum Wiesbaden.
 However, some interesting works are represented.
 French sculpture of the late 19th and early 20th centuries is presented with a work by one of its main representatives, Aristide Maillol's Badende.
-The German sculptors of the first half of the 20th century are represented by Max Klinger (portrait bust of Friedrich Nietzsche, ca. 1910), Franz von Stuck, Georg Kolbe, Wilhelm Lehmbruck, Gerhard Marcks, Emy Roeder and Ernst Barlach (Der Tod, 1925).
+The German sculptors of the first half of the 20th century are represented by Max Klinger (portrait bust of Friedrich Nietzsche, circa 1910), Franz von Stuck, Georg Kolbe, Wilhelm Lehmbruck, Gerhard Marcks, Emy Roeder, and Ernst Barlach (Der Tod, 1925).